Dedooraths/Dedooraths/README.md

 # Hi, my name is Andre Campos

-- I am a Highschooler.
+- I am a Freshman at Purdue University.